Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "Hi, Rach," Sam said, and Rachel almost—almost—stuck her tongue out at him.

-When Rachel and Quinn finished giving Sam disturbed looks, a stifling silence took hold once more and the brunette wondered if you actually could cut tension with a knife.
+When Rachel and Quinn finished giving Sam disturbed looks, a stifling silence took hold once more and Rachel wondered if you actually could cut tension with a knife.
 The situation at hand would certainly be a good experiment to test the theory.
 Suddenly the earsplitting music wasn't quite loud enough, and Rachel wondered if this was why the music was always this loud at Noah's parties—to rid people of the awkwardness.
 Of course, not everyone was as big a social leper as herself, so there probably wasn't a need for that.

 "You look nice," Mercedes shouted suddenly, and even though it was only because she wanted to be heard, it made Rachel jump.